+Technology is changing the lives of everyone.
+Teaching of Computing at Chadsmead aims to prepare children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
 Through the study of Computing, children will be able to develop a wide range of fundamental skills, knowledge and understanding that are revisited and developed throughout their time at school.
 In addition to the use of technology, we ensure that our children have a sound knowledge of staying safe online.

 We have a computing suite, a class set of iPads and each phase has tablets to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
 Employing these cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.
 The implementation of the curriculum also ensures a balanced coverage of online safety.
 Through assemblies and half termly online safety lessons the children are taught to use technology safely and respectfully and learn what to do when they have any concerns about content or contact on the internet.